-We proposed 11 novel measures to quantify the music mainstreaminess of a user, a country, and an entire population.
-Those are based on fractional (F), divergence (D), and rank correlation (C) functions.
+Third, we studied the performance of the proposed mainstreaminess measures for personalized music recommendation.
 Considering that music mainstream may be defined from a global but also a country-specific perspective, we particularly studied how the combination of a user's mainstreaminess and demographic (country) filtering influences the quality of music recommendations.
-Based on the LFM-1b dataset [30], we investigated the performance of the proposed measures in a rating prediction task, employing matrix factorization.
-To quantify performance, we computed countryaveraged, weighted RMSE and MAE figures for all mainstreaminess definitions and various mainstreaminess levels, and compared these with a global baseline.
+Based on the LFM-1b dataset [39], we investigated the performance of the proposed measures in a rating prediction task, employing probabilistic matrix factorization.
+To quantify performance, we computed country-averaged, weighted RMSE and MAE figures for all mainstreaminess definitions and various mainstreaminess levels, and compared these with a global baseline.
 Overall, our results suggest that incorporating any kind of mainstreaminess information outperforms the baseline.
-Our best approach combines demographic filtering (based on a user profile's country) and mainstreaminess filtering based on Kendall's τ (variant $C{C:AF}$ u:AF) and outperforms applying these filtering approaches separately.
+Our best approach combines demographic filtering (based on a user profile's country) and mainstreaminess filtering based on Kendall's τ (variant $C{c:AF,u:AF}$) and outperforms applying these filtering approaches separately.
 While our results do not hint at a general superiority of mainstreaminess measures that incorporate AF-ILF, they do show that such measures perform much better than others for countries whose preference profiles are far away from the global taste (e.g., Finland).
 As part of future work, we will take an in-depth look at the differences between countries, i.e. analyze in which countries which mainstreaminess functions perform particularly well or poorly.
-Additionally, we plan to analyze how well our results generalize to other datasets providing demographic user information, e.g., the Spotify playlists dataset [23] or the Million Musical Tweets Dataset [15].
-We further plan a user study to qualitatively investigate whether incorporating mainstreaminess information improves the perceived satisfaction with recommendations.
+Additionally, we plan to analyze how well our results generalize to other datasets providing demographic user information, e.g., the Million Musical Tweets Dataset [18], a playlist dataset crawled from Spotify users [31], or on a larger scale Spotify's official Million Playlist Dataset,^b released as part of the ACM Recommender Systems Challenge 2018 on automatic playlist continuation.
+We further plan user studies to investigate with qualitative methods whether incorporating mainstreaminess information improves users' perceived satisfaction with recommendations.